mimran1980/rusteron_gsr/rusteron-archive/README.md

 ```

 ### Workflow Overview
-1. **Initialize Context**: Configures the archive and client contexts.
+1. **Initialise Contexts**: Set up archive and client contexts.
-2. **Start Recording**: Begins recording a specified channel and stream.
+2. **Start Recording**: Begin recording a specified channel and stream.
-3. **Publish Messages**: Sends messages to be recorded.
+3. **Publish Messages**: Send messages to be captured by the archive.
-4. **Stop Recording**: Ends the recording session.
+4. **Stop Recording**: Conclude the recording session.
-5. **Locate Recording**: Finds the recorded stream in the archive.
+5. **Locate Recording**: Identify and retrieve details about the recorded stream.
-6. **Replay Setup**: Sets up replay parameters and initiates replay on a new stream.
+6. **Replay Setup**: Configure replay parameters and replay the recorded messages on a new stream.
-7. **Subscribe and Receive**: Subscribes to the replayed messages, receiving and printing them as they arrive.
+7. **Subscribe and Receive**: Subscribe to the replay stream, receiving the replayed messages as they appear.

-This example provides a practical usage of `AeronArchive` for recording and replaying streams.

 ## Building This Project

-For detailed instructions on how to build **rusteron**, please refer to the [HOW_TO_BUILD.md](../HOW_TO_BUILD.md) file.
+For full details on building the **rusteron** project, please refer to the [HOW_TO_BUILD.md](../HOW_TO_BUILD.md) file.

 ## Benchmarks